ryan-carpenter/Encode-Sans/docs/05-working-through-fontbakery-issues/README.md

 I'll test install this on Windows to see whether 26 characters causes any issue.

-- [ ] Test with virtual machine, windows, and Mac Office
+- [x] Test with virtual machine, windows, and Mac Office
-- [ ] Be sure to keep exported static instance names below 29 characters
+- [x] Be sure to keep exported static instance names below 29 characters

 ## Keeping static instance exports below 29 characters

 It's possible to add `preferredSubfamilyName` custom parameters to a GlyphsApp source.
 To avoid future potential installation errors, I'll make a script to add in params that shorten names.

 - [x] first, export static instances with FontMake to check whether this is taken care of already
-- [ ] if FontMake doesn't do it, make a script to add your own
+- [x] ~~if FontMake doesn't do it, make a script to add your own~~ instead, i've abbreviated windows names

 A static instance export of Encode doesn't abbreviate naming.
 For instance, Condensed ExtraLight exports with: